notslang/jade-book/views/_ch1.md

 There are many other templating languages, but they all suffer from pretty much the same issues, or they just haven't gained a large enough supporting community to be recognized as a major language yet.

 ##Installation Instructions
 To install the Jade compiler, you first need to have Node.js installed.
 This is a JavaScript interpreter based on V8, that lets you run JS outside of the browser.
 The installation instructions are available at http://nodejs.org/.
-Once you have Node.js installed, you can use npm (the Node.js Package Manager) to install Jade from the terminal:
+Once you have Node.js installed, you can use npm (Node.js Package Manager) to install Jade from the terminal:

 ```bash
 $ npm install jade -g